Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 On the 18th of September 2017, an email appeared in my inbox.
 ![John Sonmez (Simple Programmer): [Lesson 0] A blog that boosts your career][intro-email]{:.screenshot-white}

 Oh yeah!
-I had been chatting to this person on [DevChat][devchat] called [@Nythiennzo][nythiennzo].
+I had been chatting with this person on [DevChat][devchat] called [@Nythiennzo][nythiennzo].
 We had been talking about programming blogs - something that I had been thinking of for ages.
 Nythiennzo had just started [his blog][nythiennzo], and he recommended this course to me - [How to Create a Blog That Boosts Your Software Development Career][blog-course], by this awesome YouTuber called [Simple Programmer][sp].

 I had signed up for the course, thinking I would see what it was and look at the information later and then quite frankly forgot about it.
 However, when this email appeared in my inbox, I was reminded of it.
 And by the end of the email, I was hooked.

 The email course sends each Tuesday and Thursday.
-I was excited for the course, but I wasn't actually planning on making a blog *as the course came* until I read the first actual course email.
+I was excited about the course, but I wasn't actually planning on making a blog *as the course came* until I read the first actual course email.

 ![Homework from the first email][hw-1]{:.screenshot-white}